FudaWiki/fudawiki-files/uta-garuta/ogura-hyakunin-isshu.md

 It is a one-on-one game characterized by using **only 50 Torifuda**, which is half of what is used in "Scatter and Pick up".
 However, all 100 Yomifuda are read by the reader.

 Playing at a competitive level requires a high level of dexterity, agility, and memory, and is considered as a kind of sport in Japan.

+## Shimonoku Karuta (下の句かるた)
+Shimonoku Karuta is a unique [Hyakunin Isshu](/en/uta-garuta/ogura-hyakunin-isshu) Karuta game played in the Hokkaido region of Japan.

+The card sets are slightly different than typical Hyakunin Isshu Karuta sets.

+The 100 Yomifuda are the same as in standard Hyakunin Isshu sets: cards made of paper cardstock, with the illustration of the poet, the poet's name, and the poem in its entirety; however only the last verse of the poem is read out, hence the name **Shimonoku ("last verse")**.

+The 100 **Torifuda**, however, are **made of wood**, such as Japanese cypress, and have a unique calligraphy style in which the last part of the poem is written in hentaigana.
+The set of wooden cards are also called **'*ita karuta*' (板かるた, "plank cards")**.

+Two teams compete against each other, with three players per team: one offense, one mid-fielder, and one defense.
+Opposing midfielders sit facing each other, while a team's offense face the opposing team's defense.

+Each team has 50 Torifuda and must divide them between 3 players.
+The initial placement is 5 or more Torifuda to each player, but it is common to divide it into **5 to offense, 5 to midfielder, and 40 to defense**.

+When the cards a player has are read and they have less than 5 Torifuda, another teammate must pass 1 Torifuda to that player between readings to **keep at least 5 Torifuda per player**.
+Also, if the total number of Torifuda in the team is **14 or less**, each teammate will have **3 or more Torifuda**, and if the total number of Torifuda is **8 or less**, each teammate will have **1 or more Torifuda**.

+The Torifuda that can be grabbed by a player are only their own Torifuda and the Torifuda of the opponent directly opposite them, and they cannot take the Torifuda of other players regardless of team.

+If you grab the Torifuda of the opponent in front of you, then you send one of your Torifuda to the opponent in front of you.

+If you grabbed the wrong Torifuda, The opposing team's defense player sends one card to your team's offense player.

+When the team has 2 Torifuda remaining, the player who has no more Torifuda and the opponent opposite him will leave, and it will be a 2-on-2 match. (when your opponent leaves, pass your card to one of your teammates.)

+If there is only one remaining Torifuda, it will be a one-on-one match, and if **there are zero Torifuda, your team wins**.

+>*Even if a team with 2 Torifuda or less remaining gains Torifuda to have 3 or more Torifuda, it will not return to a 3-on-3 match.*
+{.is-info}

+## Nanae Town Shimonoku Karuta
+There is a Shimonoku Karuta rule variant played in Nanae Town in southern Hokkaido.

+Again, there are two teams playing against each other, and there are 3 players per team.

+The players in the middle has 20 Torifuda arranged in two rows of 7 cards and one row of 6 cards.
+Players on the sides each have 15 Torifuda arranged in three rows of 5 cards.

+If you grabbed the wrong Torifuda (the situation of which is hereafter refered to as "Teppa"), then any one of the opposing players sends one card to a player in your team opposite that opponent.

+*"Teppa" after taking the original card is invalid , and it is valid for the opponent team to "Teppa" their hand (= hand / teammate's hand directly to the opposing team hand), and when both you and your opponent "teppa" and your teammate takes the opponent's card, it becomes "chonchon" (= you cannot pass your hand to the opponent team. , remain unchanged).
+Also, after teppa, when the next bill is being read, the bill cannot be handed over to the person who teppa (= invalid).*

+*The type of "karafuda" that is read first is free, and the reading varies considerably depending on the reader.*

+*Cards can be freely moved within the team, and it is common for all three members of the team to have an equal number of cards as much as possible.
+When you have 6 cards, make it 2nd row, and when you have 5 cards, make it 1st row.
+When arranging the cards, align the tip of the card with the line on your side of the double line in the center of the sheet.
+Basically, when the yomifuda begins to be read, the hands must be placed on the knees, and acts such as hitting the floor and intimidating , which are often seen in games with general rules, can never be done.*

+*When your team runs out of cards, either end will drop first, followed by the other end, leaving the middle player.
+Of course, the opposing team either escapes accordingly, or moves to the place of the missing player with the card and fights.*

 # Other Games using Hyakunin Isshu Karuta
 ## Mubeyama Karuta (むべ山かるた)